 When using multiprocessing.pool objects, it is important to properly manage the resources with a context manager or by calling close()and terminate() manually to prevent deadlock during finalization.
+Processes that terminate cannot be restarted.
 Relying on Python’s garbage collector to destroy the pool will not guarantee that the finalizer of the pool will be called.

 Asyncio model